WWREB SOP 4.5

-This section describes the policy for the reporting of Adverse Events and other Unanticipated Problems to the Tri-Hospital Research Ethics Board.
+This section describes the policy for the reporting of Adverse Events and other Unanticipated Problems to the Waterloo Wellington Research Ethics Board (WWREB) (formally known as THREB).

 This policy supersedes previous policies regarding reporting of Serious Adverse Events (SAEs) and is based on the CAREB to which Health Canada had no objections.